 For UK residents, Amazon.co.uk is the place to find the best deals.
 Buying this from Dyson UK will cost around £520.00 for the Absolute and £370.00 for the Animal.

 Dyson UK also has the “Total Clean” variant that comes with 2 additional tools – the up top adaptor and flexi crevice tool.

-You also have the option to go for a refurbished V8 and save up to $100.
+You also have the option to go for a refurbished V8 if you don’t mind buying something used.

 How is this different from the V7?

 Just recently, Dyson has released a new variant in the market called the V7.
 This product combines the features of the V6 and V8 at a more affordable price than the V8.